How to Turn Ideas Into Projects With a Simple System

 Ideas get saved.

-Plans get started… then abandoned.
+Plans get started, then quietly abandoned.

 Not because people are lazy.

-You don’t have an idea problem.
+You do not have an idea problem.

 You have an execution gap.